 Sarah Nechuta, Ph.D., MPH

 Dr. Sarah Nechuta is an Assistant Professor for the Master of Public Health program at Grand Valley State University.
-She received her PhD in Epidemiology from Michigan State University.
-During her doctoral training she completed a perinatal epidemiology fellowship funded by a T32 training program from the National Institutes of Health.
-She also has an MPH in Epidemiology with interdepartmental concentration in Public Health Genetics from the University of Michigan, and a BS in Human Biology with an additional major in Interdisciplinary Studies in Health and Humanities from Michigan State University.
-Dr. Nechuta completed a three-year postdoctoral fellowship in cancer epidemiology at Vanderbilt University Medical Center.
-Following her postdoctoral training, she was an Assistant Professor of Medicine in the Division of Epidemiology at Vanderbilt University, leading multiple national and international research projects in cancer epidemiology, cancer survivorship, and women’s health.
-She joined the TN Department of Health in the Fall of 2016 to lead scientific and educational efforts as part of CDC-funded grants in the area of drug overdose and substance use and misuse.
+She received her PhD in Epidemiology from Michigan State University in 2009.
+During her doctoral training she completed a perinatal epidemiology fellowship funded by a T32 training program from the National Institutes of Health (NIH).
+Her dissertation work utilized statewide Michigan vital statistics and cancer registry data working with the Michigan Department of Health and Human Services.
+She also received her MPH in Epidemiology from the University of Michigan and a BS in Human Biology, with an additional major in Interdisciplinary Studies in Health and Humanities from Michigan State University.